 Other nearby options: Mountain Supply and REI are located in Bend.

-There are three restaurants in Terrebonne; Terrebonne Depot, Pump House Grill and Basecamp Pizza.
-Our recommendation goes to the climber owned Depot.
+There's no shortage of local food spots to discover after your trip.
+There are three restaurants in Terrebonne; Terrebonne Depot, Pump House Grill, and Basecamp Pizza.
+We recommend the climber owned Depot.
 There are also many great restaurants and breweries to choose from in Redmond, only 15 minutes away.

-There is a full supermarket and deli in Terrebonne – Oliver Lemon for groceries.
+For groceries, there is a full supermarket and deli in Terrebonne – Oliver Lemon.

 The next closest camping is Skull Hollow